Question Paper Specific Instructions

 - Please read each of the following instructions carefully before attempting questions :

-- There are EIGHT questions divided in two SECTIONS and printed both in HINDI and in ENGLISH.
+- There are EIGHT questions divided into two SECTIONS and printed both in HINDI and in ENGLISH.

 - Questions no. 1 and 5 are compulsory and out of the remaining, THREE are to be attempted choosing at least ONE from each section.

-- The number of marks carried by a question / part is indicated against it.
+- The number of marks a question/part carries is indicated against it.

 - Answers must be written in the medium authorized in the Admission Certificate which must be stated clearly on the cover of this Question-cum-Answer (QCA) Booklet in the space provided.
 No marks will be given for answers written in a medium other than the authorized one.